Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_beggar_show_scan_radius                 0       // Whether to show the ring that shows the approximate radius of the beggar's traitor scanner (when it's enabled)

 // Loot Goblin
+ttt_lootgoblin_radar_beep_sound             1       // Whether to play a sound when the loot goblin radar location updates
 ```

 ## Role Weapon Shop